 Contrary to unfounded rumors, Mind Springs Health and West Springs Hospital are not going anywhere.
-As a Community Mental Health Center, it is our responsibility to provide mental health treatment and emergency services to individuals and families who are low income or not covered by insurance.
-Mind Springs Health is committed to working with our community partners to make sure that the behavioral health safety net is there for those who need it when they need it.
+As Mind Springs Health is a Community Mental Health Center it is our responsibility to provide mental health treatment and emergency services to individuals and families who are low income or not covered by insurance, and we are committed to working with our community partners to ensure the behavioral health safety net is there for those who need it when they need it.

-All other Mind Springs Health services remain open and available to people across the Western Slope, including outpatient care and West Springs Hospital, which is the only psychiatric hospital between Denver and Salt Lake City, now has walk-in crisis services for those in a psychiatric emergency.
+All Mind Springs Health outpatient services are open and available to people across the Western Slope.
+West Springs Hospital, the only psychiatric hospital between Denver and Salt Lake City, now has walk-in crisis services for those in a psychiatric emergency.
 Call 970.201.4299 to reach the Assessment and Admissions Team.

 Mind Springs Health has not and will not abandon this community.
 As long as we have the resources to meet the need, we will do everything we possibly can to help people struggling with mental illness receive the care they deserve.

 The Women’s Recovery Center is a 90-day intensive drug and alcohol rehabilitation program exclusively for women.
 With the lease at the current facility set to expire a new building that will improve delivery of innovative services will be constructed.